Fantasia International Film Festival: Overview

-The fest has only two indoor locations, lots of events are held in usual cafes, restaurants, and karaoke-bars.
-The atmosphere is famous for its informal vibe, the screenings are open, no VIP zones are secluded and even the world famous directors and actors freely blend in the crowd.
+The fest has two indoor locations and many events are held in cafes, restaurants, and karaoke bars.
+The atmosphere is famous for its informal vibe as screenings are open, VIP zones are not isolated and even directors and actors freely blend in the crowd.

 By 2020, Fantasia had already been recognized as one of the most important cinema fests in North America.
-Founded by cinephiles and initially based on sheer enthusiasm, it was supported only with private money for more than a decade.
-Only when its audience surpassed that of WWF and FNC, it attracted governmental attention and further funding.

-New Flesh section is now considered "one of the world's premier launching pads for new voices in genre cinema".
+Founded by cinephiles and initially driven by sheer enthusiasm, it was supported only with private money for more than a decade.
+Only when its audience surpassed that of WWF and FNC did the festival attract governmental attention and further funding.
+The New Flesh section is now considered "one of the world's premier launching pads for new voices in genre cinema".

-In 2012, Fantasia founded Frontières platform to promote genre films and help promising projects.
+In 2012, Fantasia founded the Frontières platform to promote genre films and help promising projects.
 For its first season, 12 projects were selected and then presented to producers and distributors.
 In 2013, Frontières was invited to host a European section at the Brussels International Fantastic Film Festival.
-In 2016, Frontières announced joint program with the Cannes's Marché du Film: together they are to select and present promising projects to potential partners.
+In 2016, Frontières announced a joint program with the Cannes' Marché du Film; together they select and present promising projects to potential partners.
 Frontières was also offered to host its section of genre cinema at the Cannes Film Festival.

 In its more than two decades of history, Fantasia has made a significant contribution to Canadian film culture, built its audience and helped arthouse cinema emerge from the underground.
-In cinematic circles they talk about an outstanding Fantasia Generation of creators, who grew with the festival.
-For example, Roadkill Superstars were among the very first visitors.
-They even confess to forging documents to attend non-PG movies.
-Their Turbo Kid was funded and produced thanks to the Frontières.
-Similarly, Fantasia and the Frontières helped Astron-6 and financed The Void, Radius, The Ranger, and many more.
+In cinematic circles, there is discussion of the Fantasia Generation of outstanding creators, who grew up with the festival.
+Among the first attendees were Roadkill Superstars, who have confessed to forging documents to attend non-PG movies.
+Their film Turbo Kid was funded and produced thanks to the Frontières.
+Similarly, Fantasia and the Frontières helped launch production company Astron-6 and financed The Void, Radius, The Ranger, and many more.